Rays finish Bronx sweep, last-place Yanks lose 5th straight - WTMJ

 AP Baseball Writer

-NEW YORK (AP) — The last-place New York Yankees lost their fifth straight game as Yoshi Tsutsugo hit a tiebreaking double off Gerrit Cole in the seventh inning that lifted the Tampa Bay Rays to a 4-2 win Sunday and a three-game sweep.

-Four pitchers combined on the Rays’ second three-hitter of a series in which New York managed 11 hits in all.

-Cole (2-1) was hurt by slipshod defense that made three mistakes in the third inning alone, two by center fielder Aaron Hicks and one by left fielder Clint Frazier.

-One of the three runs off Cole was unearned, giving the Yankees a major league-high 10.
+Cole (2-1) was hurt by slipshod defense that made three mistakes in the Rays’ two-run third inning alone, two by Hicks in center and one by Clint Frazier in left.
+One of the three runs off Cole was unearned, giving the Yankees a major league-high.

-Joey Wendle added a ninth-inning home run off Darren O’Day, prompting more boos from the crowd of 10,606, who saved their loudest jeers for the final out.

-New York has lost five straight for the first time since Sept.
-4-8, getting outscored 30-14.
-The Yankees have started 5-10 for the first time since 1997, when they finished second to Baltimore at 99-66.

-Aaron Judge struck out three times and is 4 for his last 28, Hicks has 1 hit in his last 15 at-bats, Gleyber Torres 3 in his last 24 and Giancarlo Stanton, despite a second-inning home run, is 3 for his last 26.
-Clint Frazier is 1 for his last 24 and does not have an RBI in 40 plate appearances this season.

-The Rays swept a series for the second time in their last three visits to Yankee Stadium after sweeping just two of their previous 51 series of three games or more in the Bronx.
+Yarbrough allowed one run and two hits in five innings, and the Rays beat the Yankees for the 18th time in 23 meetings, including in last year’s Division Series.
+Tampa Bay swept a series for the second time in its last three visits to Yankee Stadium after sweeping just two of their previous 51 series of three games or more in the Bronx.

-Ryan Yarbrough (2-1) followed opener Andrew Kittredge and allowed one run and two hits in five innings.
-Diego Castillo got four outs, and Jeffrey Springs pitched a 1-2-3 ninth for his first big league save.

 Cole struck out 10 in 6 1/3 innings and with 39 strikeouts set a Yankees mark for most in his first four starts, with three more than Masahiro Tanaka in 2014.